rabindra-basnet/An-guide-to-install-Frappe-bench-in-Ubuntu/Readme.md

 source ~/.profile

 # Install Node.js 20 and set it as the default
+nvm install 22
+nvm use 22

+# Install the latest LTS version
 nvm install --lts

+# Switch to the LTS version
 nvm use --lts

 # Update npm to the latest version
 npm install -g npm@latest